 Make simple changes

-- Make a list (What is a PDF document?) of things you have trouble doing.
+- Make a list of things you have trouble doing.

 - Make simple accommodations at home that will help you manage your household chores and care for your personal needs.